Cute Garden Guardians

 Hedgehogs play an important role in ecosystems by controlling insect populations.
 These spiky little creatures are natural predators of insects like beetles, slugs, and caterpillars.

-See also How To Support Hedgehog-Friendly Legislation?
+See also How To Discourage Hedgehog Predators?

 By feeding on these pests, hedgehogs help to keep their numbers in check and maintain a balanced ecosystem.